-Item Description Clear DataLookups on save Specifies whether data lookup queries are cleared when the file is saved.
+ltem Description Clear DataLookups on save Specifies whether data lookup queries are cleared when the file is saved.
 By default, this is set to Off , which means that any results that are present in the file when it is saved will be retained.
 This feature is intended for data security.
 If data lookups are not configured to automatically run when the file is opened, then the data queried and saved by one user will still be present when another user opens the file.
 This may result in users seeing data outside of their data filter, because the data will not update until the data lookups are executed.
-If this option is set to On , then the result column for all DataLookup data sources will be cleared when the file is saved.
+If this option is set to On, then the result column for all DataLookup data sources will be cleared when the file is saved.
 This means that users will not see this data until the data lookups are executed.
 This setting is primarily intended for reports.
 Hide Control Sheet on open Specifies whether the Control Sheet is hidden for all users when the file is opened.
-By default, this is set to On , which means the Control Sheet is hidden.
-If set to Off , then the user's security permissions determine whether the Control Sheet is hidden by default.
+By default, this is set to Off , which means the user's security permissions determine whether the Control Sheet is hidden by default.
 If the user is an administrator or has the Sheet Assistant permission, then the Control Sheet is visible by default, otherwise it is hidden.
-If the Control Sheet is hidden, and the workbook is protected, users with the appropriate permissions can unhide it as follows: Users with access to the Sheet Assistant can double-click a property name in the Sheet Assistant to be taken to that corresponding property in the Control Sheet.
-This will also unhide the Control Sheet if it is hidden.
-Users with permission to unprotect workbooks can manually unprotect the file and unhide the sheet.
-Administrators can also use the Show Everything feature on the Axiom Designer ribbon.
+If set to On , the Control Sheet is hidden by default for all users.
+For more information, see Viewing the Control Sheet.
+Data Context Defines a data context name, for use by Axiom forms to control data saves.
+If a name is defined, then only one user at a time can "lock" the data context and save data from the form.
+For more information, see the Axiom Forms and Dashboards Guide .
+This option has no effect on spreadsheet Axiom files; it only applies to form- enabled files and only when the file is opened as a form.
+Data Context Description Defines an optional description for the data context, if a data context is defined.
+The description is displayed on the Save Lock dialog within the Axiom form.
+Is Data Context Checked Out Specifies whether the current user has the save lock, if a data context is defined.
+This field is system-managed; Axiom Software automatically populates the field as On or Off when the file is opened as a form and the file has a defined data context.
+You can reference this field as needed to dynamically configure form components based on whether the current user has the save lock.